On Thursday 21 st September 2021, the Gentlemen of St John’s, choral scholars from St John’s College Cambridge, performed a concert in...

-Whilst our focus is on the deaf children and young people in Myanmar it is important to take a wider perspective.
-Myanmar is not alone in having very limited resources for deaf children.
+Whilst our focus is on the deaf children and young people in Myanmar and neighbouring countries. it is important to take a wider perspective.
+This is not the only region alone in having very limited resources for deaf children.
 Of the 350 million deaf children worldwide, it is estimated that 80% of all children live in low and middle-income countries.

 Whilst exact numbers are hard to come by it is also known that in many areas free schooling does not necessarily mean deaf children have access to education.
 Where parents have to pay for school uniforms, books and pens they also face the decision of which children to send to school.
 Deaf children are the most likely to be excluded, there is a pervading view that such children will gain little from education.